-\emph{Edge spin spectra.---}Under PBC, the properties of phases and phase transitions can be picked up from dynamical properties of spin on the "boundary" (though with PBC, this lattice has no real edge, we compare the same 1D spin chain in this system with the edge under OBC).
-By using the 1D Fourier transform of the spin-2 or spin-$\frac{1}{2}$ along the boundary, we get the spectra of "edge" spin.
+Under the PBC, the properties of phases and phase transitions can be picked up from dynamical properties of spin on the boundary (although with the PBC, this lattice has no real edge, we compare the same one-dimensional (1D) spin chain in this system with the edge under the OBC).
+By using the 1D Fourier transform of the spin $\frac{1}{2}$ or spin 2 along the boundary, we get the spectra of the edge spin.
 For $g=0.3$, the spin excitation is gapped in the spin-$\frac{1}{2}$ spectra.
-If $g \rightarrow 0$, the gap becomes larger and it becomes a flatter band at $\omega=1$ with $g=0$.
-When $g$ keeps increasing, the gap gradually closes at $q=\pi$ (Fig.\ref{Fig.edgesmall} (c)), which is similar to what we observe in the bulk spin spectra.
-This is the characteristic of second order phase transition that can also be detected by the spectra of "edge" spins.
-For $g=0.8$, the spin excitation is gapless at $q=\pi$ as Fig.\ref{Fig.edgesmall} (c) shows.
-According to the Goldstone theorem, a gapless mode can be observed at $q=\pi$ in the AFM phase which is consistent with our calculation.
-The two magnon modes attribute to the linear spin excitations at $q=\pi$ \cite{ma2018dynamical}.
-The change of spectra agrees well with the theoretical predictions.
+If $g \rightarrow 0$, the gap becomes larger, and it becomes a flatter band at $\omega=1$ with $g=0$.
+When $g$ keeps increasing, the gap gradually closes at $q=\pi$ [Fig. \ref{Fig.edgesmall} (c)], which is similar to what we observe in the bulk spin spectra.
+This is the characteristic of the second order phase transition that can also be detected by the spectra of edge spins.
+For $g=g_{c}$ and $g=0.8$, the spin excitation becomes linear and gapless at $q=\pi$ as Figs. \ref{Fig.edgesmall} (b) and \ref{Fig.edgesmall} (c) show.
+According to the Goldstone theorem, a gapless mode with linear dispersion can be observed at $q=\pi$ in the AFM phase which is consistent with our calculation.
+The two magnon modes attribute to the linear spin excitations at $q=\pi$ \cite{ma2018dynamical} {}.
+The change in spectra agrees well with the theoretical predictions.

-"Edge" spin-2 spectra show that a nearly flat band appears at $g=0.3$ which is similar to spin-$\frac{1}{2}$ excitation.
-But weak gapless modes appear at $q=0$ and $q=2\pi$ together with the obvious high energy excitation in the N\'eel phase (for spin-2, the N\'eel phase actually becomes a ferromagnetic phase).
+Edge spin-2 spectra show that a nearly flat band appears at $g=0.3$ which is similar to spin-$\frac{1}{2}$ excitation.
+But weak gapless modes appear at $q=0$ and $q=2\pi$ together with the obvious high-energy excitation in the N\'eel phase (for spin 2, the N\'eel phase actually becomes a ferromagnetic phase).